MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/timespan.md

 ## timespan operators

-Two values of type `timespan` may be added, substracted, and divided.
+Two values of type `timespan` may be added, subtracted, and divided.
 The last operation returns a value of type `real` representing the fractional number of times one value can fit the other.